tomjoht/jekylldoctheme-separate-outputs/README.md

-# jekylldoctheme-separate-outputs
+## Jekyll Documentation theme

-Archiving the previous version of the Jekyll documentation theme.
-This model contains separate outputs for each product.
+This is the readme page of the Jekyll documentation theme.